-These expenses are paid from the budgets approved by the board of directors, implemented by the Finance Administrator and/or General Secretary with oversight from the Treasurer.
+These expenses are paid from the budgets approved by the board of directors, implemented by the Finance Administrator with oversight from the Treasurer.

-Allowable expenses relate to approved expense categories which have break-out budgets that have been reviewed and approved by the Finance Committee in the budget process (with the final budget approved by the board of directors).
+Allowable expenses relate to approved expense categories which have break-out budgets that have been reviewed and approved by the Finance Committee in the budget process, with the final budget approved by the board of directors.